 Frame Rate: One way to effectively improve live streaming to mobile devices is to use a reduced frame rate.
 Although NTSC SD and 1080i HD television both use rates of 30 frames per second (fps) for interlaced video, film is traditionally shot at a lower 24fps rate—and even 24fps is higher than really necessary.
 The human eye will transform a succession of still images into the perception of smooth motion at any rate down to about 10fps.
 The eye’s willingness to accept low frame rates means the ability of an encoder to output reduced frame rates (compared to normal TV standards) can be an effective way to support live streaming of quality video on bandwidth-limited mobile devices.
 For 30fpps NTSC inputs, fps reductions of one-third (20fps), one-half (15fps), and even two-thirds (10fps) are useful.
 For 25fps PAL inputs, the corresponding reductions are one-fifth (20fps), two-fifths (15fps), and three-fifths (10fps).

 Telairity Mobile Encoders

-Since popular mobile targets are often incompatible in their resolutions, encoding profiles, audio codecs, and useable bit rates, multi-channel encoders that can accept a single input and simultaneously output multiple custom streams are often the best choice for mobile transmissions.
+Since popular mobile targets are often incompatible in their resolutions, encoding profiles, audio codecs, and useable bit rates, multi-channel encoders that can accept a single input and simultaneously output multiple custom streams are often the best choice for live mobile transmissions.